Quafadas/vecxt/readme.md

 ## What is it?

-Aims to provide convienent and intuitive syntax for vector computations with best-in-class inline-shim-to-blas performance.
+Aims to provide convienent and intuitive syntax for vector computations with best-in-class inline-shim-to-BLAS performance.

 ||JVM|JS|Native|
 ----|----|----|----|